syl20bnr/spacemacs-elpa-mirror/melpa/ghub-readme.txt

 A minuscule client for the Github API.

-This library just provides the HTTP verbs.
-Instead of wrapping every resource, I recommend https://developer.github.com/v3.
+This library just provides the HTTP methods.
+See https://developer.github.com/v3 for valid requests.

 Initial configuration
 ---------------------